Spartanburg County’s

 Connections to financial resources and physical space are key resources small and minority businesses need to establish a foundation of success.

-Community Development Financial Institutions (CDFIs) will serve as fiduciary agents for these small and minority business funding opportunities.
+Community Development Financial Institutions (CDFIs) will serve as fiduciary agents for these funding opportunities.

 Launched